Texas A&M vs. LSU NCAA Football Odds, Plays and Insights | November 27, 2021

 LSU Stats and Trends

-- LSU has played 11 games, with four wins against the spread.
+- In LSU's 11 games this year, it has four wins against the spread.

-- This year, the Tigers have two against the spread wins in three games as an underdog of 6.5 points or more.
+- This season, the Tigers have two ATS wins in three games as an underdog of 6.5 points or more.

-- LSU's games this year have hit the over on three of 11 set point totals (27.3%).
+- LSU's games this year have eclipsed the over/under in 27.3% of its opportunities (three times in 11 games with a set point total).

 - LSU is 3-6 against the spread and 5-4 overall when the team notches more than 14.9 points.

-- In games that LSU amasses more than 319.8 yards, the team is 3-5 against the spread and 4-4 overall.
+- LSU is 3-5 against the spread and 4-4 overall when the team picks up over 319.8 yards.

-- This season the Tigers have 13 turnovers, two fewer than the Aggies have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.